ASethi77/StateOfTheMedia/docs/_posts/2017-04-25-blog-post-five.markdown

 ## First model: Decision Tree Regression

 For our first strawman, we chose to use an aggregated bag of words for each day of articles as features to a decision tree regressor to predict presidential approval ratings.
 Each input vector was the count of each word that occurred during that day.
 Not surprisingly, this approach didn’t work very well.
+Based on the results of our DevWebHoseCorpus (10000 WebHose news articles) we got the following k-fold results for the corresponding depths (where each value is a mean of the R^2 value over each fold):

+1: -0.590107
+2: -0.714651
+3: -0.805139
+4: -1.093312
+5: -1.206481
+6: -1.354230
+7: -1.500033
+8: -1.575303
+9: -1.549526
+10 ...
+11 ...
+12 ...

+(values held constant at -1.549526 for increasing depth beyond 9)

 ## Second model: Linear Regression